Augustus Charles Gregory: Later life

 In 1855 Gregory became a freemason in the Sydney Samaritan Lodge in New South Wales.

 Gregory was awarded the Founder's Medal of the Royal Geographical Society in 1858.

-Gregory undertook no further explorations but was appointed Surveyor General of Queensland in 1859.
+He undertook no further explorations but was appointed Surveyor General of Queensland in 1859.
 He later clashed with William Alcock Tully (then under-secretary for public lands and chief commissioner of crown lands); in 1875 Tully became acting surveyor-general in place of Gregory.
 Gregory then became a geological surveyor.

 In 1862, he built by hand the now heritage-listed farmhouse Rainworth at Rosalie in Brisbane.
 He lived there until his death.
-He leased a home he had built on the Rainworth estate to surveying colleague, Walter C. Hume, which he and his family re-named "Fairseat".
+He leased a home he had built on the Rainworth estate to surveying colleague, Walter C. Hume, which he and his family re-named Fairseat.

 On 23 December 1862, Gregory was appointed Provincial Grand Master of the England masonic Lodge in Queensland.

 In 1865 Gregory, Maurice Charles O’Connell and John Douglas applied for a special grant of land to erect a Masonic Hall in Brisbane.
 This was granted on 15 January 1865.
 On 28 February 1865 Gregory was made a Royal Arch Mason in the North Australia Royal Arch Chapter.

 From 1880 to his death in 1905, he served as a councillor of the Shire of Toowong and as an alderman of its successor, the Town of Toowong.
 He was shire president for 12 years, being 1881 to 1884, 1888 to 1890, 1895, 1898 to 1901 and town mayor in 1904.